 The tenant is bound to the terms of the lease until the transfer of the commercial lease is formalised through the deed of assignment and should comply with their obligations under the lease until the assignment date.

-With retail leases, the assignor usually organise the registration of the transfer of deed and divides the costs with the new tenant (the assignee).
+With retail leases, the assignor usually organises the registration of the transfer of deed and divides the costs with the assignee.

 The assignee

-3. parties sign and register a transfer of lease form with Land Registry Services.
+- parties register a transfer of lease with NSW Land Registry Services.

 Costs